-We are looking forward to welcoming young men back to our campus for the 2020-2021 Academic Year that begins in August!
+We are looking forward to welcoming young men back to our campus for the 2020-2021 Academic Year!

-The year 2020 has been an extraordinary year in which our lives have been greatly disrupted by the global COVID-19 pandemic.
-As we prepare for a return to school this fall, we have made some important adjustments to our Academic Calendar and some of our policies to help prevent and mitigate any challenges that might be presented by a possible "second wave" of COVID-19 infections in the United States and the wider global community.
+As we prepare for a return to school this fall, we have made some important adjustments to our Academic Calendar to help prevent and mitigate any challenges that might be presented by COVID-19 infections in the United States and the wider global community.

 Frequently Asked Questions